Heterogeneous Treatment and Spillover Effects under Clustered Network Interference: Clustered Network Interference and Unit-Level Randomization

-Let now $\Wik \in \{0,1\}$ be a binary variable representing the treatment assigned to unit $i$ in cluster $k$ and let $Y_{ik}$ be the observed outcome.
+Let $\Wik \in \{0,1\}$ be a binary variable representing the treatment assigned to unit $i$ in cluster $k$ and let $Y_{ik}$ be the observed outcome.
 We denote by $\mathbf{W}_k$ and $\mathbf{Y}_k$ the treatment and outcome vectors in each cluster $k$.
-Similarly, $\mathbf{W}$ and $\mathbf{Y}$ denote the treatment and outcome vectors in the whole sample.
-It is worth noting that the treatment status is not the same for all units belonging to the same cluster.
-This treatment allocation corresponds to a unit-level randomization where treatment is assigned to each unit of a cluster independently (as in a Bernoulli trial) or with some level of dependency (as in a completely randomized trial) based on a probability distribution $P(\mathbf{W}_k)$ (see Section \ref{subsec: bernoulli} for further details).
-Moreover, for each unit $ik$ we observe a vector $\textbf{X}_{ik}$ of $P$ covariates (or pre-treatment variables) that are not influenced by the treatment assignment.
-The vector of covariates might include individual characteristics (e.g., age, sex, socio-economic status, ...), cluster-level characteristics (e.g., cluster size, location, ...), as well as network characteristics representing aggregated individual characteristics (e.g., average age or proportion of males and females, ...) or the network topology (e.g., degree, centrality, transitivity, ...).
+Similarly, $\mathbf{W}$ and $\mathbf{Y}$ denote the treatment and outcome vectors in the whole sample. \review{In our empirical application, the outcome $\Yik$ is the indicator for the insurance uptake by household $i$ in village $k$.
+Given the factorial design, the definition of the binary treatment variable $\Wik$ depends on the factorial combination of interest.
+In the main analysis, presented in Section \ref{sec:application}, the treatment variable $\Wik$ equals 1 if household $i$ in village $k$ received an intensive information session at round 1 and 0 otherwise.} Moreover, for each unit $ik$ we observe a vector $\textbf{X}_{ik}$ of $P$ covariates (or pre-treatment variables) that are not influenced by the treatment assignment.
+The vector of covariates might include individual characteristics (e.g., age, education, sex, socio-economic status, ...), cluster-level characteristics (e.g., cluster size, location, ...), as well as network characteristics representing aggregated individual characteristics (e.g., average age or proportion of males and females, ...) or the network topology (e.g., degree, centrality, transitivity, ...).

-Figure \ref{fig:clustinterference} provides a graphical intuition on the clustered network structure and treatment assignments at the unit-level.
+Figure \ref{fig:clustinterference} provides a graphical intuition on the clustered network structure and treatment assignments at the unit level.
 Edges indicate links between units, within each cluster.
-Colors refer to the individual treatment assignment: red colored nodes represent treated units, while green colored vertices indicate units assigned to the control group.
+Colors refer to the individual treatment assignment: grey-colored nodes represent treated units, while white-colored vertices indicate units assigned to the control group.